When can I apply for the IFST?

 Who should apply for the IFST?

-You can apply for the IFST if you are a current trainee or if you have been allocated to a foundation school and your circumstances have changed since you originally applied.
+You can apply for the IFST if you are a current foundation doctor or if you have been allocated to a foundation school and your circumstances have changed since you originally applied.
 This is based on the premise that you are no longer able to manage your training and your caring/health responsibilities in your allocated/current location.

 I have recently been allocated to the two-year Foundation Programme and my personal circumstances have changed.
 Can I apply for a transfer to a different foundation school even though I haven’t commenced F1 training?